SearchBlox-Software-Inc/conversational_search_chat_plugin/README.md

 ### Working Sample

 Once your plugin is successfully uploaded, you can access it using the provided URL.
-Here's a demonstration of the SearchAI Experience plugin in action, showcasing all its key features:
+Here's a demonstration of the Conversational Search Chat plugin in action, showcasing all its key features:

   ![Conversational Search Chat Plugin Demo](https://github.com/SearchBlox-Software-Inc/searchblox-screenshots/blob/main/gifs/conversational_search_chat_plugin.gif)